stain/s11.no/content/2021/phd/nanopub/index.md

 The grlc-based services provide general API operations that are based on 14 SPARQL templates:

--   returns all nanopublication identifiers in undefined order (paginated in groups of 1000) possibly restricted by the year, month, or day of creation;
+-   `find_nanopubs` returns all nanopublication identifiers in undefined order (paginated in groups of 1000) possibly restricted by the year, month, or day of creation;

--   additionally allows for specifying the subject, predicate, and/or object of a triple in the nanopublication as a filter, and to restrict the occurrence of that triple to the assertion, provenance, or publication info graph;
+-   `find_nanopubs_with_pattern` additionally allows for specifying the subject, predicate, and/or object of a triple in the nanopublication as a filter, and to restrict the occurrence of that triple to the assertion, provenance, or publication info graph;

--   similarly allows for filtering by a URI irrespective of its triple position;
+-   `find_nanopubs_with_uri` similarly allows for filtering by a URI irrespective of its triple position;

--   supports full-text search on the literals in the nanopublication (using non-standard SPARQL features available in Virtuoso and GraphDB);
+-   `find_nanopubs_with_text` supports full-text search on the literals in the nanopublication (using non-standard SPARQL features available in Virtuoso and GraphDB);

--   for each of the four templates mentioned above, there is also a version that only returns nanopublications that have a valid signature and that allows for filtering by public key;
+-   `get_all_indexes` for each of the four templates mentioned above, there is also a `find_signed_nanopubs_*` version that only returns nanopublications that have a valid signature and that allows for filtering by public key;

--   returns all nanopublication indexes (i.e. sets of nanopublications);
+-   `get_all_users` returns all nanopublication indexes (i.e. sets of nanopublications);

--   returns all users who announced a public key via an introduction nanopublication;
+-   `get_backlinks` returns all users who announced a public key via an introduction nanopublication;

--   returns all identifiers of nanopublications that directly point to a given nanopublication;
+-   `get_deep_backlinks` returns all identifiers of nanopublications that directly point to a given nanopublication;

--   does the same thing but includes deep links through chains of nanopublications linking to the given one;
+-   `get_latest_version` does the same thing but includes deep links through chains of nanopublications linking to the given one;

--   returns the latest version of a given nanopublication signed by the same public key by following backlinks;
+-   `get_nanopub_count` returns the latest version of a given nanopublication signed by the same public key by following `npx:supersedes` backlinks;

--   returns the number of nanopublications, possibly restricted by year, month, or day of creation.
+-   `get_nanopub_count` returns the number of nanopublications, possibly restricted by year, month, or day of creation.

 The full SPARQL templates can be found in the supplemental material (see